-State QAP Name State Requirements Local Ordinance / Regulatory Mechanism Reference Water Supply Watershed (WS-IV) 15A NCAC 2B .06200624 WSIV Watershed Ordinance (See map)
+State QAP Name State Requirements Local Ordinance / Regulatory Mechanism Reference Water Supply Watershed (WS-IV) 15A NCAC 2B .06200624 WS-IV Watershed Ordinance (See map)

-The Town of Gamewell has existing requirements including the presents of a Qualifying Alternative Program(s) in a portion of the Town limits.
-The Qualified Alternative Program is the Lake Rhodhiss water supply watershed Protected Area WS-IV.
-To ensure compliance with the NPDES MS4 Phase II post-construction program requirements the Town of Gamewell applies the post-construction standards throughout the Town Limits, including the area located within the watershed.
-These requirements are to be adopted as local ordinance(s) per BMP 39.B.1. and implementation per BMP 39.B.3-4., and are summarized in Table 19 below.
+The Town of Granite Falls has existing requirements including the presence of a Qualifying Alternative Program(s) in a portion of the Town limits.
+The Qualified Alternative Program is the Lake Hickory water supply watershed Critical Area WS-IV and Protected Area WS-IV, as well as, the Lake Rhodhiss Critical Area WS-IV and Protected Area WS-IV.
+To ensure compliance with the NPDES MS4 Phase II post-construction program requirements the Town of Granite Falls applies the post-construction standards throughout the Town Limits, including the area that is located within the watershed.
+These requirements are to be adopted as local ordinance(s) per BMP 38.B.1. and implementation per BMP 38.B.3-4, and are summarized in Table 19 below.